-BCSS will invoice the school submitting the eligibility application.
+BCSS will invoice the school submitting the eligibility application once a ruling has been provided.

 The Eligibility Officer processes applications in the order he receives them.
-Once all of the information required is provided they take approximately 1-2 weeks.
+Once all of the information required is provided they take approximately 3-5 business days.

 A residence where the family lives the majority of the time and you can only have one.